 Since the establishment of formal diplomatic relations between Saudi Arabia and China in 1990, economic and political ties between the two countries have developed rapidly.
-In the year ended 31 December 2016, China was Saudi Arabia's second biggest trading partner in terms of imports and its biggest trading partner in terms of exports, accounting for SAR 75.3 billion (U.S.\$20.1 billion), or 14.3 per cent., of Saudi Arabia's total imports and SAR 79.9 billion (U.S.\$21.3 billion), or 11.6 per cent., of Saudi Arabia's total exports.
+In the year ended 31 December 2015, China was Saudi Arabia's biggest trading partner in terms of both imports and exports, accounting for SAR 92.4 billion (U.S.\$24.6 billion), or 14.1 per cent., of Saudi Arabia's total imports and SAR 92.1 billion (U.S.\$24.6 billion), or 12.1 per cent., of Saudi Arabia's total exports.
 China's demand for energy has increased significantly over the past two decades as a consequence of its rapid economic growth, resulting in China becoming the world's leading importer of crude oil.
 As one of the world's leading oil exporters, Saudi Arabia is China's leading source of oil.
 Saudi Arabia has also become an increasingly important market for Chinese consumer goods, including electronics, textiles and food.

 The economic ties between Saudi Arabia and China include significant investments by Saudi Arabia in Chinese oil refineries and, equally, the involvement of Chinese companies in the development of Saudi Arabia's own refineries and natural gas fields.
-Saudi Arabia has made a number of key investments in China, including through its state-owned companies Saudi Aramco and Saudi Basic Industries Corporation ("SABIC") (see "Economy of Saudi Arabia").
+Saudi Arabia has made a number of key investments in China, including through its state-owned companies Saudi Aramco and SABIC (see "Economy of Saudi Arabia").
 In January 2016, Saudi Aramco and China Petrochemicals Corporation ("Sinopec") also announced their entry into a framework agreement for strategic cooperation to further explore business opportunities in Saudi Arabia's oil and gas industry.
-Chinese companies have participated in various large-scale projects in Saudi Arabia's health, transportation and construction sectors, including the Haramain High-Speed Rail network connecting Makkah and Medina to King Abdulaziz International Airport and the King Abdullah Economic City.
+Chinese companies have participated in various large-scale projects in Saudi

+Arabia's health, transportation and construction sectors, including the Haramain High-Speed Rail network connecting Makkah and Medina to King Abdulaziz International Airport and the King Abdullah Economic City.
 There is also an increasing number of Saudi students and professionals obtaining higher education and/or professional training in China.